sp1thas/dropboxignore/docs/commands.md

 ## `delete`

-Delete all `.dropboxignore` files under the given path.
+Deletes all `.dropboxignore` files under the given path.

 **Example:**